 This Proxy Statement contains forward-looking statements made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995, including statements with respect to the CLP Committee's intentions regarding future uses of discretion and statements relating to our ESG-related goals and commitments.
-Words such as "expect," "likely," "preliminary," "would," "could," "should," "can," "will," "project," "intend," "plan," "goal," "guidance," "target," "aim," "continue," "belief," "synergy," "forecast," "confident," "transform," "accelerate," "long-term," "believe," "seek," "anticipate," "to come," "may," "possible," and variations of such words and similar expressions are intended to identify such forwardlooking statements.
+Words such as "expect," "likely," "preliminary," "would," "could," "should," "can," "will," "project," "intend," "plan," "goal," "guidance," "target," "aim," "continue," "belief," "synergy," "forecast," "confident," "transform," "accelerate," "long-term," "believe," "seek," "anticipate," "to come," "may," "possible," and variations of such words and similar expressions are intended to identify such forward-looking statements.
 These forward-looking statements are not guarantees of future performance and are subject to risks, uncertainties and assumptions, known or unknown, which could cause actual results to vary materially from those indicated or anticipated.
-These and other risks, assumptions and uncertainties are described in the 2024 Annual Report and in other documents that we may file or furnish with the SEC.
-Should one or more of these risks or uncertainties materialize, or should underlying assumptions prove incorrect, actual results may vary materially from those indicated or anticipated by such forward-looking statements.
+These and other risks, assumptions and uncertainties materialize, or should underlying assumptions prove incorrect, actual results may vary materially from those indicated or anticipated by such forward-looking statements.
 Accordingly, readers are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date they are made.
 Except to the extent required by law, we do not undertake, and we expressly disclaim, any duty or obligation to update publicly any forward-looking statement after the date of this Proxy Statement, whether as a result of new information, future events, changes in assumptions, or otherwise.